judge0/widgets/README.md

 ## Features for Paid Users
 If you are subscribed to a paid plan of at least one flavor of Judge0, you are a paid user.

-As a paid user you can set *Custom CSS* or *Expected Output* for your Judge0 Widget, but as a basic user, you can just preview these features.
+As a paid user you can set and save *Custom CSS* or *Expected Output* for your Judge0 Widget, but as a basic user, you can just preview these features.

 ## UI Translations
 Do you want to have an option for translating the UI to your native language?
 Please contribute to this project by translating the values in [en.css](./i18n/en.css).